ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/pinebook-pro/neovim.md

 ---
-title: How do I install and Configure Neovim?
+title: How do I install and configure Neovim?

 weight: 4
 layout: learningpathall